-Gum recession is the movement of the gingiva in a position that reveals more tooth surface.
-It can be localized to a few tooth or generalized involving all the teeth.
+Gum recession is the movement of the gingiva in a position that reveals more tooth surfaces.
+It can be localized to a few teeth or generalized involving all the teeth.
 As a result of the movement, the roots of the teeth are exposed, which are highly sensitive.
 Also, gum recession creates additional space for food accumulation, which is not only unappealing to look at but also unhygienic.

 In this article, we’ll go over a few tips for stopping gum recession.

 The best way to avoid gum recession is to get regular check-ups with a dentist after every six months.
 Brushing should be done properly with the lightest force twice daily especially at bedtime.
 For effective and comfortable brushing, a soft bristle toothbrush is recommended.
 In addition, it isn’t enough to brush teeth twice a day.
 Flossing is also extremely important and should be done at least once daily.
 It removes food particles from areas where the brush cannot reach such as below the gum line and in between the teeth.

 Gum recession can be decreased by teaching the patients the correct brushing technique.
 For patients with gum recession, the brush should be placed in such a way that half of the bristles are present on the gum line and half on the tooth surface.
 Gentle, short, back and forth vibratory motion is recommended, followed by movement of the brush towards the chewing surface of the tooth.
 This technique stimulates the gingiva and precludes further tissue destruction.